 Slowing down the aging process might be great, especially with dermal fillers where you can have your cheeks done this month and your lips the next month.
 You can also have a scheduled check-up semi-annually or annually to check if you need to have your first fillers touched up.
 Again, it will depend on your time and budget convenience.

 Aging has its pros and cons.
-As you gain wisdom, having an established career, it also takes something from you, your body’s youth.
+As you gain wisdom, having an established career, also takes something from you, your body’s youth.
 It doesn’t work as much as it did when you are in your early 20s.
 Your skin starts to become a little dull, saggy, and little lines start to appear.
 Knowing that procedures like Botox and Fillers exist gives you something to smile about; you have a handful of options available for you, more and more aesthetic medicines are available to choose from.
-All that you need to do is to choose a trustworthy, reliable, experienced and qualified cosmetic surgeon to make sure that all procedures that will be done is safe and will exactly be just what you need, nothing more and nothing less.
+All that you need to do is to choose a trustworthy, reliable, experienced, and qualified cosmetic surgeon to make sure that all procedures that will be done is safe and will exactly be just what you need, nothing more and nothing less.